Beloved Comedic Icon in Latin America - "El Chavo del Ocho" - Returns to Screens with Eugenio Derbez

 - Fans of Eugenio Derbez and El Chavo will be able to access www.latinocomotu.com to see the complete campaign, as well as the Behind the Scenes video of the recording

-ENGLEWOOD, Colo., March 23, 2022 /PRNewswire/ -- DishLATINO, a leading pay television provider serving the Hispanic community in the United States, announced today the launch of its "Latino Like You" campaign.
+ENGLEWOOD, Colo., March 23, 2022 /PRNewswire-HISPANIC PR WIRE/ -- DishLATINO, a leading pay television provider serving the Hispanic community in the United States, announced today the launch of its "Latino Like You" campaign.
 This campaign starring actor Eugenio Derbez and beloved icon El Chavo del Ocho recognizes and celebrates the upward trajectory of Latinos around the world.

 Using deepfake technology, El Chavo returns to the screen through DishLATINO's "Icons" commercial that will premiere during the qualifying match between Mexico and the United States for the World Cup Qatar 2022.
 El Chavo "comes out" of the TV screen to talk with Eugenio Derbez, who, like all Latinos, has had great affection for El Chavo since he was a child.